 Translation: The mind is restless, turbulent, obstinate and very strong, O Krishna, and to subdue it, I think, is more difficult than controlling the wind.

-It is believed that construction of temples started in Kaliyug (the last of the 4 Vedic epochs).
+It is believed that the construction of temples started in Kaliyug (the last of the 4 Vedic epochs).
 In the earlier Satya Yuga, Treta Yuga and Dwapar Yuga, the devotees were able to make direct union with God.

 The Main Purpose is Puja by Devotees:

-A temple is the place where a devotee tries to remain free from the perception of evil of birth, death old age, disease and entanglement with children, wife, home and the rest of the world.
+A temple is a place where a devotee tries to remain free from the perception of evil of birth, death old age, disease and entanglement with children, wife, home and the rest of the world.
 The main motive is to do worship and every other thing becomes unimportant.

 It is said that God lies in faith.
 Temple is a place where people believe that God exists.
 It is the reason why God manifests Himself in temples for the sake of his devotees.
-Some temples attract large number of devotees and miracles of those temples are widely talked about.
+Some temples attract a large number of devotees and miracles of those temples are widely talked about.

-Even in a neighborhood temple, the environment for worship is different from the environment of the home because services of competent priests are available in the temple to guide devotees in performing rituals.
+Even in a neighbourhood temple, the environment for worship is different from the environment of the home because services of competent priests are available in the temple to guide devotees in performing rituals.
 The utensils utilized in worship are mainly of copper and brass which are considered beneficial.
 The dimly lit Garbh Grih (Sanctorum) of the temple produces a sense of mystic and helps the devotee focus on the divine.
-It also reminds that God is the only light amidst darkness.
+It also reminds us that God is the only light amidst darkness.

 Other Purposes for Going to Temple:

 Temples are places for organizing Bhandara (mass feeding).
-The practice of funding Bhandaras for devotees is found in almost every big temple of the country like the Golden temple of Amritsar, Shirdi dham, Tirupati Dham etc. People go there to take prasad.
+The practice of funding Bhandaras for devotees is found in almost every big temple of the country like the Golden Temple of Amritsar, Shirdi Dham, Tirupati Dham etc. People go there to take prasad.